techouse/mysql-to-sqlite3/README.md

                                   foreign-keys which inhibits the transfer of
                                   foreign keys.

+  -L, --limit-rows INTEGER        Transfer only a limited number of rows from
+                                  each table.

   -C, --collation [BINARY|NOCASE|RTRIM]
                                   Create datatypes of TEXT affinity using a specified collation sequence.  [default: